 - Check security requirements or encryption when communicating between application server systems

-Regression testing for a black box testing technique that consists of re-executing those tests that are affected by code changes.
+Regression testing for a black-box testing technique consists of re-executing those tests that are affected by code changes.
 These tests should be performed as much as possible throughout the software development life cycle.

 Types of Regression Tests: